 The final selected journal links directly to the journal's homepage and the Elsevier Editorial System (EES) page.
 The tool makes recommendations from the 2,500+ journals published by Elsevier.

-After being one of the first to test the tool, Dr. Adrie J.J.
+After being one of the first to test the tool in 2013, Dr. Adrie J.J.
 Bos, Co-Editor-in-Chief of Radiation Measurements, wrote: "The results matched precisely with my own judgement."

 Hearing of this need directly from the customer confirmed that we were on the right track and should build such a tool as soon as possible.